joar7160-byte/azure-network-isolation-storage-lab/README.md

 ### 1. Created a Virtual Network with two subnets

-Set up `Vnet` with a Database subnet (10.0.0.0/27) and a Web subnet (10.0.1.0/27), each sized for exactly what this lab needed rather than defaulting to a larger block.
+Set up `Vnet` with a Database subnet (10.0.0.0/27) and a Web subnet (10.0.1.0/27).
+Each was sized at /27 (32 addresses) rather than a larger default block, matching the actual number of resources expected in this environment instead of over-allocating address space.

 <img src="Screenshots/01_vnet-subnets-created.png" width="700"><br><br>